yewinzaw/sales-performance-analysis/README.md

 ## 📌 Overview
 This project evaluates company sales performance across regions and product lines using **PostgreSQL**, **Pandas**, and **Power BI**.
-Each tool applied independently to reproduce the same analytical objectives.
-It showcases how consistent business insights can be achieved across different analytical environments using SQL queries, Python logic, and DAX measures.
+Each tool applied independently to reproduce the same analytical objectives.It showcases how consistent business insights can be achieved across different analytical environments using SQL queries, Python logic, and DAX measures.

 ## ⚙️ Tools & Technologies
 - **Python (Pandas, PyCharm)** – Data cleaning, transformation, and exploratory computation